eric97li/Vivid/README.md

 # Vivid
 In progress music playing application

-Purpose is to have a seamless uninterrupted music experience where you can listen to what you want when you want, and however much you want with no need for wifi/data, ads, or fees.
+Purpose is to have a seamless uninterrupted music experience where you can listen to what you want, when you want, and however much you want with no need for wifi/data, ads, or fees.

 Current functionality